 Unauthorized code execution refers to the ability of an attacker to run malicious code within the LM application’s environment without proper authorization.

-This can occur due to vulnerabilities in the application itself, inadequate input validation, or exploitation of weaknesses in the execution environment.
+This can occur due to vulnerabilities in the application itself, inadequate input validation, or the exploitation of weaknesses in the execution environment.

 Unauthorized code execution enables attackers to gain control over the application, compromise system resources, and potentially perform malicious actions.